Sumatran GPS Array (SuGAr)

 The Sumatran GPS Array (SuGAr) spans more than a thousand kilometres of the convergent plate boundary between Indo-Australian and Asian tectonic plates.
 With 49 GPS stations, this network provides a wealth of information on the Sunda megathrust and the Sumatran fault.

-- Numerous GPS stations are located on islands that directly overlie the locked sections of the Sunda megathrust: they are very well situated to record interseismic, coseismic ans postseismic deformation of the upper part of the subduction zone, which is unique in the world.
+- Numerous GPS stations are located on islands that directly overlie the locked sections of the Sunda megathrust: they are perfectly situated to record interseismic, coseismic and postseismic deformation of the upper part of the subduction zone, which is unique in the world.